prdcr-gem/FlashCardsp2/README.md

 Describe any challenges encountered while building the app.

-Making the submission a form for the user to guess, indicating whether they have a correct or incorrect answer using check validation.
+Making a submission form for the user to guess, indicating whether they have the correct or incorrect answer using check validation.
 Remembering the props and useState().

 ## License